-Financial Liabilities On November 24, 2020, the Company disposed of five retail properties to Choice Properties for total proceeds of \$46 million.
-All five properties were leased back by the Company.
-These transactions did not meet the criteria for sales of assets in accordance with IFRS 15 as the Company did not relinquish control of the properties under the terms of the leases.
-Instead, the proceeds were recognized as financial liabilities and as at January 2, 2021, \$3 million was recorded in trade payables and other liabilities and \$43 million was recorded in other liabilities.
-During 2020, a nominal amount of interest expense was recognized in net interest expense and other financing charges and a nominal amount of repayment was made on the financial liabilities to Choice Properties.
+Financial Liabilities During 2021, the Company disposed of one retail property (2020 - five retail properties) to Choice Properties for total proceeds of \$12 million (2020 - \$46 million).
+The property was leased back by the Company.
+This transaction did not meet the criteria for sale of asset in accordance with IFRS 15 as the Company did not relinquish control of the property under the terms of the leases.
+Total proceeds were recognized as financial liabilities and as at January 1, 2022, \$3 million (January 2, 2021 - \$3 million) was recorded in trade payables and other liabilities and \$54 million (January 2, 2021 - \$43 million) was recorded in other liabilities (see note 22).
+During 2021, \$3 million (2020 - nominal) of interest expense was recognized in net interest expense and other financing charges (see note 6) and \$4 million (2020 - nominal) of repayment was made on the financial liabilities to Choice Properties.